(photo by Don Starr/USTA via usopen.org)

 This event also celebrates “Tennis Night in America” (can they play this on the jumbotron, please?), a nationwide campaign to raise awareness for the sport in the U.S.

 Info: Tickets start at $50 and go on sale Monday, October 3 via Ticketmaster.
 Sign up for pre-sale alerts at tennisshowdown.com.

 Buy: Lacoste Geometric Graphic Tee, $60.

-No. 2 in the 2nd: Switzerland’s second-in-command, Stan Wawrinka, became Donald Young‘s first upset when he lost to the American 6-7 (7-9), 6-3, 6-2, 3-6, 6-7 (1-7) in the second round.
+No. 2 in the 2nd: Switzerland’s second-in-command, Stan Wawrinka, became Donald Young‘s first upset at the U.S. Open when he lost to the American 6-7 (7-9), 6-3, 6-2, 3-6, 6-7 (1-7) in the second round.
 Wawrinka, the tournament’s 14th seed, will be playing alongside Roger Federer in their Davis Cup World Group Playoff tie against Australia later this month.
 Meanwhile, Young plays Andy Murray today for a spot in the quarterfinals (if the weather allows him).

 (photo via Flickr by achartoff)

 We can’t put our finger on what we like about Andrew Garfield‘s disheveled look.
 The plaid/stripes/backpack combo, perhaps?
 That wild, Wolverine hair?
 The silver backpack?

 The actor (and perfect Andy Murray stand-in) attended the screening of Meatballs held at the Hollywood Forever cemetery a few weeks ago.
 Next to him in that photo is Band of Outsider’s Scott Sternberg.